 This vintage of the Sixteen by Twenty Anderson Valley Pinot Noir is a pure expression of 100% Pommard Clone grown on steep west facing terraces.
 As Pinot’s do, this wine has been taking its time in showing what it’s got, but recently the magical transformation of opening up has begun and the flavors are hitting full stride.
 The youthful, medium dark, raspberry red color signals that this is a youthful wine.
 The nose confirms this with hesitant, but very pretty, developing aromas.
 Predominately, aromas of red cherry, fresh violets, orange peel, ginger and briar are starting to show.
 Nuances of an earthy minerality are nicely attached to the fresh cherry.
 I especially love the feel of this wine.
 It is a plush, sensuous, viscous feel.
 This feel is going to be an enduring quality of this wine.
 Just like the developing nose, the emerging flavors are led by a ripe cherry that lends a soft sweetness to the floral, cola and earth flavors.
 The silty, soft tannins that show up in the finish will ensure the structure needed for this wine to fulfill it’s potential.
 I like the spicy raciness in the finish that gives way to an ethereal lingering of violets and hints of orange peel, foretelling the developing complexity.
 This is a sophisticated Pinot Noir that is just beginning to put on weight.
 The cherry and violet profile, characteristic of the Pommard clone, and the plush feel, will make this a true pinot lovers wine.
 I can’t help projecting forward to the time when the flavors are mature and complex, to the enjoyment that this sensually velvet wine will provide with every swirl and sip.
 By all means enjoy this wine now, but I urge you to keep some aside and follow it’s progression to what I believe will be a beautiful wine that rewards aging.

 We all have our favorites, but sometimes you don’t realize it’s a favorite until it’s too late - that’s why we like to hang-on to a few cases of each vintage for you.
-Flashback Wines are available in very limited quantities, and are designed to give you the opportunity to revisit some of your old favorites, or try the vintages side-by-side.
+Flashback Wines are available in very limited quantities to our Wine Club Members.